 10. Mr. Clean by Procter & Gamble

-Being very little changed over the years, this bold muscular man made its brand the best-seller on the market for just six months in 1958!
+Being very little changed over the years, this bold muscular man-made brand was the best-seller on the market for just six months in 1958!
 The huge success stayed by the cleaning company’s side for many years ahead, being an inseparable part of all its marketing activities and campaigns.
-Nowadays, this muscular cartoon guy is still highly recognizable and keeps its brand on one of the leading places in the industry.
+Nowadays, this muscular cartoon guy is still highly recognizable and keeps its brand in one of the leading places in the industry.

 11. Coco the Monkey by Coco Pops

 Appearing as a brand cartoon representative in the different countries for quite different timeframes (e.g, for just two years in the USA but for more than half a century in the UK), this friendly playful monkey with a cap has become a favorite face of many children, smiling at them from the box of their favorite breakfast cereal.
 The design of this cute perky monkey easily evokes connotations of laughter and entertainment which is the reason he managed to captivate the hearts of so many kids all over the world.

 The Pillsbury Doughboy has been on the marketing stage since 1965 as a unique boy character made of dough.
 The design of this cheerful cartoon character includes a scarf and a chef hat which give the impression that this chubby fella is a real master of cooking.
 To a huge extent, this smiling boy contributed to the success of the Poppin’ Fresh product line and even started appearing in other brands’ commercials.

 13. Julio Pringles by Pringles